FrancesCoronel/personal-website-v3/_posts/2015-04-18-sort-detective-solution.md

 ![](https://fvcproductions.files.wordpress.com/2015/04/experimentorders-2nd-case.png)

 This redirects us to the `setStudentID()` method.
-So now we’ve figured out the ordering all just depends on the formula the program uses.
+So now we've figured out the ordering all just depends on the formula the program uses.

 ![](https://fvcproductions.files.wordpress.com/2015/04/selectedpermutation.png)